ZanderBrown/Ennio-Editor/README.md

 # Ennio Editor
-A minimalist GTK+ text editor written in Vala.
+A lightweight GTK+ text editor written in Vala.

 # TODO
-* Improve error handling.
-* Create 'Save As' Widget.
-* Create 'Tools' Widget.
+- [] Create 'Tools' Widget.
-* Prevent 'About' Widget from opening more than once.
+- [] Prevent 'About' Widget from opening more than once.
-* Create a makefile.
-* Create application icon.
-* Create a desktop file.
+- [] Create a desktop file.

 # COMPILING
-_Before running anything, ensure that gtk+-3.0, valac, and all of their dependencies are already installed._
+_Before running anything, ensure that gtk+-3.0 > 3.12, valac, and all of their dependencies are already installed._

 In a terminal, navigate to the src directory run the following command: